-I wanted a list of healthy, delicious, snack ideas.
+I wanted a list of healthy, delicious, snack ideas!
 What makes a snack healthy for my family is pairing up two food groups.
-We don’t eat enough protein during the day, so snack time is a perfect time to try and sneak in some more protein.
+We don’t eat enough protein during the day, (or fruit or vegetables …) so snack time is a perfect time to try and sneak in some more protein.

 While some of these snack ideas may seem far out – if you or your kids don’t like one of the ideas, try swapping out one food item for another item in the same food group (ie. Don’t like yogurt?
 Swap it out for a cheese stick!)